keremceliker/Disaster-Recovery-Openshift-Kubernetes-Engine-From-Expired-Control-Plane-Certificates/README.md

-# Disaster Recovery Red Hat Openshift Container Platform 4 From Expired Control-Plane Certificates
+# Disaster Recovery Red Hat Openshift Container Platform 4 From Expired Control-Plane Nodes Certificates

 Sometimes teams have to shutdown the openshift cluster for planned work, and if this is not done appropriately, there are unexpected problems.